harsh0194/Network-Analysis-Wireshark-Tcpdump/README.md

 Wireshark Lab:

-1)Start a packet capture on an ethernet port and save it to file.
+1)Started a packet capture on an ethernet port and saved it to file.

-2)Use a display filter to detect HTTPS packets.
+2)Used a display filter to detect HTTPS packets.

-3)Visit a web page and detect its IP address using a display filter.
+3)Visited a web page and detect its IP address using a display filter.

-4)Locate all HTTPS packets from a capture not containing a certain IP address.
+4)Located all HTTPS packets from a capture not containing a certain IP address.

 Wireshark Lab: Network Security Analysis

-1)Using Wireshark and most of its functionalities: capturing some network traffic that is flowing through your machine now and analyzing captured network traffic by opening a stored capture file.
+•Using Wireshark and most of its functionalities: Captured some Network traffic that is flowing through machine and analyzing captured network traffic by opening a stored capture file.

-2)Generating and capturing RADIUS Traffic, analyzing and viewing it in Wireshark.
+•Generated and captured RADIUS Traffic, analyzed and viewed it in Wireshark.
 Knowing what the RADIUS Architecture consists of and decrypting the encrypted password using Wireshark.

-3)Knowing the basics about HTTP, and knowing the difference between Wireshark’s Filters.
-Connecting to an HTTP Server and initiate a Basic HTTP Authentication and capturing its Traffic on Wireshark.
+•Knowing the basics about HTTP and knowing the difference between Wireshark’s Filters.
+Connected to an HTTP Server and initiated a Basic HTTP Authentication and capturing its Traffic on Wireshark.

-4)Initiating an HTTP Form-based authentication, capturing it in Wireshark and analyzing it so you can see the username and password clearly.
-Also Capturing DNS Traffic.
+•Initiated an HTTP Form-based authentication, captured it in Wireshark and analyzed it so you can see the username and password clearly.
+Also Captured DNS Traffic.

-5)Knowing how Telnet works, starting a Telnet Session with a remote Device using Powershell, capturing its traffic in Wireshark and analyzing it from the Security perspective.
+•Knowing how Telnet works, starting a Telnet Session with a remote Device using Powershell, captured its traffic in Wireshark and analyzing it from the Security perspective.

-6)Opening a SSH Session, capturing the traffic and comparing it with the Telnet's.
-Capturing traffic based on the host and how to see different conversations that have happened in a certain Capture.
+•Opening a SSH Session, captured the traffic and compared it with Telnet’s.

-7)Generating and capturing HTTPS Traffic, also decrypting captured HTTPS Traffic in Wireshark.
+•Generated and captured HTTPS Traffic, also decrypted captured HTTPS Traffic in Wireshark.